Malangatana Ngwenya: Political valences

 Malangatana's artwork had special political saliency in the environment of pre-revolution Mozambique, where literacy rates in 1960 were less than 10%.
 By approaching activism through art, he made politics accessible to the vast majority of the population unable to engage in the written discourse of the time.

 Created during the commencement of FRELIMO's Malangatana's 1964 work, Sending off to War (alternatively titled Going to the Independence War and Saying Goodbye), both formally and iconographically exhibits the political potency of his work.
 Malangatana depicts a mother nursing her child on the left side of the canvas, and a mother and her soldier son holding hands, despite their separation created by the soldier's gun.
 Free-floating jaws loom behind the soldier, like a crocodile ready to snap, show the dangerous, deadly conditions which the soldier leaves home for.
 The dichotomy of the nursing mother and the leaving soldier represents an emerging cycle of growth for the nation of Mozambique.
 Initially, the scene seems tragic, as the soldier's embrace of his mother comes across as a distortion of the serene simplicity of the nursing mother-child relationship depicted on the left, forcing the viewer to make the connection that the soldier leaving to potentially die was once an innocent child being nursed by his mother.
 The nursing child, painted in bright yellow, holds a yellow flower in his hand.
 The mother nurses the vivacious child, holding a flower symbolizing emergent growth, showing how the soldier’s sacrifice is for the nation’s future children.
 This generation, the soldier and his mother, bear the pain of the independence war so that the child will have the opportunity to grow outside the constraints of colonial rule.
 As Malangatana said, "this birth of a new world in our country is difficult and bloody."

 Through this painting, Malangatana articulated a vision of Mozambique growing beyond the colonial past through the process of independence, and in the context of the fermenting revolution, this work was an overt call to arms.
-Malangatana within the colonial environment where the Portuguese administration systematically sought to subalternate indigenous culture, Malangatana rejected European norms of art, and enacted a Mozambique nationalist identity.
+Within the colonial environment, where the Portuguese administration systematically sought to marginalize indigenous culture, Malangatana rejected European norms of art, instead espousing a Mozambique nationalist identity.